circuithub/elm-html-shorthand/README.md

   code [ class "lang-elm" ] [ text "Signal Float" ] -- expands to this
   ```

 Shorthand does not attempt to create a template for every concievable use case.
-In fact, we encourage you to look for common patterns in your html and factor out your own!
-We only intended to provide defaults for the most common uses.
+In fact, we encourage you to look for patterns in your html and factor out your own!
+We only intend to provide defaults for extremely common, single element patterns.

 A quick comparison!